Left: A partial map of Indiana counties.

 other options available, although not to everyone.
 Once a man was drafted, he had ten days to hire a substitute to go in his place or he could pay a $300 commutation fee (about

 $6300 in 2021) that would exclude him from being required to serve for that round of the draft.
-This policy, which favored the wealthy, sparked four days of riots in New York City after the the first name drawing on July 11, 1863.
+This policy, which favored the wealthy, sparked four days of riots in New York City after the first name drawing on July 11, 1863.

 In late March, Sherman's XV Army Corps was among those employed to dig one of several canals as part of Grant's Bayou Expeditions, part of his strategy to take the city of Vicksburg, Mississippi.
 However, due to numerous setbacks, Grant revised his plan and instead decided to attack the city by land from the east, even though it meant his army would have to cross the Mississippi River.
 Grant called upon Admiral David Dixon Porter to break through the blockade at Vicksburg so the supplies he carried could get to Union troops for their march to Vicksburg.
 Porter and a small fleet of ironclads made a successful run past Vicksburg on the night of April 16-17.

-Left: General Ulysses S. Grant at his headquarters in Cold Harbor, Virginia., 1864.
+| Left: General Ulysses S. Grant at his headquarters in Cold Harbor, Virginia., 1864.
 (LOC) Right: Admiral David D. Porter, on deck of Flagship.
 (Hampton Roads, Dec.
 '64) (LOC) |

 Whether in camp or on the march, all soldiers faced the challenges of lice, exposure to the elements, and the possibility of disease.
 In fact, lack of clean water and poor hygiene resulted in twice as many men dying from diseases, such as typhoid or dysentery, as from battle-related injuries.
 (National Park Service)

 On Sep 5, the regiment moved to Oak Ridge, northwest of Markham Plantation, where it camped until Oct 14.
-At that time, the 93rd IN moved with its brigade in an expedition to Brownsville, MS, twenty miles to the east.
-John Ringo's first experience in combat came on Oct 17 when the regiment engaged the enemy in an artillery battle near Bogue Chitto Creek five miles to the east of its Brownsville position.
+At that time, the 93rd IN moved with its brigade in an expedition to Brownsville, Mississippi, twenty miles to the east.
+John Ringo's first experience in combat came on Oct 17 when the regiment engaged the enemy in an artillery battle near Bogue Chitto Creek five miles east of its Brownsville position.
 (History of the 93rd IN Infantry)

 The